Biodiversity in Baden-Württemberg: nature reserves are important for wild bees

 A Malaise trap in a nature reserve near Königsbach-Stein (Enzkreis).
 The trap closely resembles a tent.
 Insects enter the 'tent' through openings on two sides and then fall into a collection jar.
 (Copyright: R. Gamba / SMNS)

-Unlike weighing biomass, accurately identifying species is much more time-consuming.
-So far, our team has managed to identify the wild bee species from three years of monitoring (2019-2021).
-By 2022, a total of 14,199 bees had been sorted individually and examined in detail under a stereo microscope, and a total of 239 species had been identified.
-In addition to the complex identification process, time is also required for preparation, labelling and archiving in the collection.
-It took five years after the start of the project before the evaluation and description of the results could begin.
-By way of comparison, the biomass data has already been evaluated for the entire period from 2018 to 2024.
+In contrast to weighing biomass, the precise identification of species is significantly more time-consuming.
+So far, our team has succeeded to identify the wild bee species from three years of monitoring (2019-2021).
+A total of 14,199 bees were sorted from the samples and examined in detail under a stereo microscope leading to the identification of 239 species.
+In addition to the complex identification process, time is also required for preparation, labelling and archiving the individual bees in the collection.

-Bees are the first insect group that we have been able to evaluate on a larger scale.
-As there is not yet sufficient long-term data available, for example over 8 or 12 years, reliable statements can currently only be made about the conservation status of the areas studied.
-How the populations of individual species are developing can therefore only be analysed in the future.
+Bees are the thus first insect group that we were able to evaluate on a larger scale.
+As there is not yet sufficient long-term data available—such as over 8 or 12 years—reliable statements can currently only be made when comparing nature reserves within open cultural landscapes to unprotected cultural landscapes.
+Exactly how insect populations develop over a longer period will only be able to be analysed in the future.

-Fun fact: In Germany, there are approximately 580 (wild) bee species in total, 460 of which occur in Baden-Württemberg.
+Fun fact: In Germany, there are approximately 580 (wild) bee species in total, 493 of which are found in Baden-Württemberg.

 Protected areas are important for wild bees

 At the end of last year, we published our initial findings on the bee species we identified and the total insect biomass in a scientific journal (Frenzel et al., 2024).
 Our findings show that there are more bee species in protected areas than in unprotected areas.
 We also took other factors into account in our evaluation, such as the plant species found in the areas and the composition of the surrounding landscape.
-The nitrogen content of the soil and the number of insect-pollinated plant species also played a role, but had less influence than the protection status: on average, 14 additional bee species can be attributed solely to the protection status of the nature reserves.
+The nitrogen content of the soil and the number of insect-pollinated plant species also played a role, but had less influence than the protection status: on average, there are 14 additional bee species whose presence can be attributed solely to the protection status of the nature conservation areas.
 Although we already expected to find more bee species in nature reserves, it was important to prove this correlation.
-On the other hand, the nitrogen content of the soil in unprotected areas is significantly higher, as estimated from the respective plant communities on the sites.
-It is likely that nutrient input into non-protected areas is higher due to more intensive cultivation of the surrounding landscape.
+It shows that conservation areas, covering only 2.5% of the area of Baden-Württemberg, harbor a large proportion of the native wild bee diversity.
+These protected areas are therefore extremely important for the preservation of many wild bee species.
+One indication of what might make conservation areas more suitable habitats for wild bees is the nitrogen content of the soil.
+The nitrogen content is significantly higher in unprotected cultural landscapes, estimated based on the respective plant communities in the areas.
+Presumably, nutrient input is higher in the unprotected cultural landscapes due to more intensive land management, leading to less plant species diversity.

 Biomass comparable, species number decisive

-Another finding is that the biomass of flying insects is the same in protected and non-protected areas.
-We did not expect this at first, but it is not unusual, as comparisons with similar studies show.
-We conclude that it is all the more important to look closely at species, as biodiversity and insect biomass do not necessarily follow the same patterns.
-Even if this is very time-consuming in the case of insects.
-The evaluation of Red List species also shows that it is necessary to take a closer look.
-This is because there were not only more bee species in nature reserves overall, but also more endangered species from the Red Lists of Germany and Baden-Württemberg.
+Another finding is that the biomass of flying insects does not differ much between protected areas and unprotected cultural landscapes.
+We had not expected this initially, but it is not unusual, as comparison with similar studies shows.
+From this, we conclude that it is all the more important to look closely at species, as biodiversity and insect biomass do not necessarily display the same patterns—even though this is very time-consuming in the case of insects.
+The need to look closely is also highlighted by the evaluation of Red List species.
+In the conservation areas, there were not only more bee species overall but also more endangered species listed on the Red Lists of Germany and Baden-Württemberg.

 To get a general idea of how many insects were captured at a specific location and time, the biomass of the insects is determined using a scale.
 (Copyright: R. Gamba / SMNS)